Kilo377/Federated-Learning-Kilo-Bao/README.md

 ## Contact
-For any queries or further information, please contact [chongyou.bao@pdx.edu].
+For any queries or further information, please contact [kilobao377@gmail.com].